grafana/grafana/contribute/developer-guide.md

 For alternative ways of cloning the Grafana repository, please refer to [GitHub's cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) documentation.

-We do not recommend that you use Go's `go get` to download Grafana.
+We do not recommend using Go's `go get` to download Grafana.
 Recent versions of Go have added behavior which isn't compatible with the way the Grafana repository is structured.

 ## Build Grafana